mongator/factory/doc/01_usage.md

 Recall
 ------

-Usually when you are unit testing, you’ll want your database to be reset after each test.
-Calling `recall` Factory method you will delete all the document create with Factory keeping you database clean and tidy.
+Usually, during unit testing, you’ll want your database to be reset after each test.
+Calling the `recall` Factory method you'll delete all the document created with Factory, thus keeping your database clean and tidy.